graphql-python/gql/docs/transports/websockets.rst

 from the response http headers returned by the backend.

 .. note::
-    For some backends (graphql-ws without backwards compatibility), it may be necessary to specify only one subprotocol to the backend.
+    For some backends (graphql-ws before `version 5.6.1`_ without backwards compatibility), it may be necessary to specify only one subprotocol to the backend.
 It can be done by using :code:`subprotocols=[WebsocketsTransport.GRAPHQLWS_SUBPROTOCOL]`
     or :code:`subprotocols=[WebsocketsTransport.APOLLO_SUBPROTOCOL]` in the transport arguments.